Hi, I write blog posts about software development and little else. If you enjoy this blog, feel free to say hello :)

 Test Email sending with cypress

-At InsiderPie we use our own little email newsletter software.
+The company I work for uses its own little email newsletter software.
 I wanted to write an automated test to make sure that newsletter sending works correctly.
 In the spirit of full e2e testing, that meant verifying that newsletters are actually sent out, and that the unsubscribe link at the bottom of every email works correctly.
-Turns out, that's not as easy as it sounds.
+Turns out, that\'s not as easy as it sounds.

 HTTP/2 Server Push and Cache-Digest